 What Are Hemp and Marijuana Used For?

-Due to its nature, marijuana has a limited usage.
+Due to its nature, marijuana has limited usage.
 It’s mainly used for recreational activities.
-This is because it produces high feeling.
+This is because it produces a high feeling.
 However, there are those that use it medicinally.
 This is because marijuana has potential therapeutic benefits.

 On the other hand, hemp has lots of uses.
-Previously, people use its fibers to make sails for ships.
+Previously, people use their fibers to make sails for ships.
 Besides that, the fibers were also great in making clothes.
 Seeds from the hemp plant are rich in nutrients.
 This means that you can use them to enhance general wellness.

 THC vs CBD

-Both CBD (cannabidiol) and THC (Delta-9-tetrahydrocannabinol) come from cannabis sativa plants.
+Both CBD (cannabidiol) and THC (Delta-9-tetrahydrocannabinol) come from cannabis Sativa plants.
 Although these two compounds are the most popular, they have different characteristics.
 THC, for instance, is psychoactive.
 This means that it has the ability to produce a high feeling.
 THC normally alters the way the mind functions.
 Meanwhile, CBD is nonpsychoactive.
 It doesn’t alter the way the mind function and it has lots of medical properties.